-First thing – I want you to know that unlike allll of the other Ollie swaddle reviews on Google, this is NOT a sponsored post.
+First thing – I want you to know that unlike allll of the other Ollie swaddle reviews on Google, this is NOT a sponsored post (which means I am not getting paid or getting a product from Ollie to write it).

 I received an Ollie swaddle as a gift from my sister for my first child, and I purchased a couple more (at full price) for my second child.
 And lemme tell you..they certainly aren’t very cheap.